Turi Widerøe

 Turi Widerøe (born 23 November 1937) is a Norwegian aviator who was the world's first female commercial air pilot for a major airline.
-The daughter of aviator Viggo Widerøe, (who founded, which today is Scandinavia's largest regional airline Widerøe), she was originally educated as a book designer.
-She later took a pilot's education, and, employed by Scandinavian Airlines System, became the first female pilot in a major airline in the western world.
+The daughter of aviator Viggo Widerøe (who founded the airline Widerøe), she was originally educated as a book designer.
+She later undertook pilot training, and, employed by Scandinavian Airlines System, became the first female pilot in a major airline in the western world.
 After ending her flight career she worked for numerous cultural institutions such as the Norwegian Broadcasting Corporation, Gyldendal, Oslo Nye Teater and Riksteatret.